google/WebFundamentals/src/content/en/tools/lighthouse/audits/tabindex.md

 <<_shared/query.md>>

 Set the `tabindex` of each of these elements to either `-1`, for elements that should not be keyboard navigable, or `0`, for elements that should.
+If you need an element to appear earlier in the tab order, consider moving it earlier in the DOM.

 {% include "web/tools/lighthouse/audits/implementation-heading.html" %}